codebar/tutorials/js/lesson2/tutorial.md

 console.log(nums);
 ```

 Sort passes pairs of entries from the array to `sortNumbersAscending`.
-If `sortNumberAscending` returns a number less than zero, then sort knows that `a` should come before `b`.
+If `sortNumbersAscending` returns a number less than zero, then sort knows that `a` should come before `b`.
 If the number is greater than zero, then `b` should come before `a`.

 Another cool operation you can apply is `reverse()`.